The Power of Physical Activity and the Positive Impact on Our Mental Health

 Most of Us Will Experience Times of Sadness at Some Point in Our Lives

-Last year, in recognition of World Mental Health Day, I had been thinking about what mental health means to me.
+In recognition of World Mental Health Day, I had been thinking about what mental health means to me.
 I tend to think of it positively, of feeling good and having good mental health as well as the not so good mental health.

 The more I experience life, the more I realise many of us will experience poor mental health for one reason or another at some point in our lives.
 And one reason that most of us can relate to is grief.